 Kill: Terminates a process

 Syn: $kill PID $ kill 4286 Sometimes if the kill command doesn’t work the way you intended it to, you can also call it with the 9 option to give it a priority on the system.

-Signal: The operating system communicates to process through signals.
+Signal: The operating system communicates to the process through signals.
 These signals report events or error situations to processes.
 In many cases, signals will result in the process existing

 $ pidof sshd (or) $ Pgrep sshd